hellohsintzu/SimpleCallBackExample/README.md

 # SimpleCallBackExample
-Just a practice of closure callback
+Just a practice of 2 ways of callback

+1. Closure, see `MultiplyViewModel`
+2. Delegate, see `PlusViewModel`

-Swift/ MVVM/ StoryBoard/ closure callback
+Related: Swift/ MVVM/ StoryBoard